unitedstates/congress-legislators/README.md

 * bio
 	* birthday: The legislator's birthday, in YYYY-MM-DD format.
 	* gender: The legislator's gender, either "M" or "F".
+(In historical data, we've worked backwards from [history.house.gov's Women in Congress feature](http://history.house.gov/People/Search?filter=6).)
 	* religion: The legislator's religion.

 * terms (one entry for each election)